jyojay/Crowdfunding_ETL/README.md

 ### Part 1: Create DataFrames for Category, Subcategory, Campaign, and Contacts

 At the beginning, we used Jupyter Notebook to import two excel files, that were transformed and manipulated to create four dataframes.
 These dataframes were then exported into csv files.
+*Note: For creating contact.csv file we chose Option no. 2 (regular expressions).

 **Resource Files We Used:**
   - crowdfunding.xlsx